Bratwurst

-Bratwurst ([ˈbʁaːtvʊʁst]) is a type of German sausage made from pork or, less commonly, beef or veal.
+Bratwurst ([ˈbʁaːtvʊʁst]) is a type of German sausage made from pork or, less commonly, beef, veal, or any combination of beef, veal, and pork.
 The name is derived from the Old High German Brätwurst, from brät-, finely chopped meat, and Wurst, sausage, although in modern German it is often associated with the verb braten, to pan fry or roast.
-Beef and veal are usually incorporated amongst a blend often including pork.

 History

-While sausage recipes can be found as early as 228 AD, the first documented evidence of the Bratwurst in Germany dates to 1313 and can be found in the Franconian city of Nuremberg, which is still internationally renowned for the production of grilling sausages.
+The first documented evidence of the Bratwurst in Germany dates to 1313 in the Franconian city of Nuremberg, which is still internationally renowned for the production of grilling sausages.